Sensorfactdev/frontend-assignment-spacex/README.md

 ### Assignment

-The following prompt is a baseline.
+The following use case is a baseline.
 The only hard requirements we impose are the use of React and Typescript.
 You have complete freedom over all other libraries and tools.
 You may use a different API than the one suggested as long as you remain true to the spirit of the assignment.
 Please the requirements section for details.
 The following use case is a baseline.
 The only hard requirements we impose are the use of React and Typescript.
 You have complete freedom over all other libraries and tools.
 You may use a different API than the one suggested as long as you remain true to the spirit of the assignment.

-### Prompt
 ### Use case

 In this assignment you will create a small [React](https://reactjs.org/) project